 Your professors are required to take attendance daily in Webcourses.
 You can see your attendance there, too.
 The count of absences begins on the Monday of the second week of instruction.
-For new students who register late due to special circumstances (visa, health, family, travel), the count of absences begins their first day of class.
+For new students who register late due to special circumstances (visa, health, family, travel), the count of absences begins the first day they attend class.